otrv4/otrv4/otrv4.md

 The conversation can begin when one participant retrieves the other's participant Prekey Ensemble from an untrusted Prekey Server (consisting of a User Profile, a Prekey Profile and a set of prekey messages).
-Prior to the start of the conversation, this Prekey Ensemble would have had to be uploaded by the other participant's client to a server.
-This have to be done so other participants, like Alice, can send messages to the other participant, like Bob, while they are offline.
+Prior to the start of the conversation, these Prekey values would have had to be uploaded by the other participant's client to a server.
+This have to be done so other participants, like Alice, can send messages to the other participant, like Bob, while the latter is offline.

 ## Assumptions